Wortley Top Forge

 Our collection of working machine tools will be demonstrated.

-Our collection of stationary steam engines will be operated, but driven by compressed air rather than by steam.
+Our collection of stationary steam engines will be demonstrated, using compressed air.

 A Sunday visitor to Top Forge in the autumn has used his video camera to good effect.
 Mr Gregos Jezewski has sent us three You-tube references for Christmas.